-We offer FREE educational programs for children and Adults!
+We offer FREE Science based Training and educational programs for children and Adults!
 THANK YOU FOR HELPING US SHARE THE KNOWLEDGE NEEDED TO STRENGTHEN the Emotional connection between animals and their people, to help more of both, live happier and healthier, longer!

 The vision of the Resqranch started as a way to educate people about the need for homing ex-racing horses but has developed into so much more.
 The Resqranch has been rescuing, retraining, and rehoming cast-off horses from the racing industry, as well as other animals, for over 20 years.
-At the head of our efforts is our veterinarian and first and only Life Coach for People with Pets, Jena Questen, DVM, CertAqV, or as we like to call her, DrQ!
+At the head of our efforts is our veterinarian and first and only Life Coach for People with Pets, Jena Questen, DVM, CertAqV, PAT, or as we like to call her, DrQ!